NarrowGlint/discord-bot-spammer-gui/README.md

 * Run start.bat
 * Enter the last numbers of the discord invite and click join (ONLY IF THE BOTS HAVENT JOINED THE SERVER BEFORE)
 * Click start to start spamming and stop to end it. (the stop button just ends all tasks named 'python.exe'. this may have to be adjusted for linux.)

 NOTICES: Currently only the text spammer works.
 I will work to update and add support for the imager spammer.

+For further info about setup, check the wiki.
+(Recommended for absolute beginners.)